acantril/learn-cantrill-io-labs/aws-lambda-creation-automation/AWS_Lambda.md

 2. Now its your time to experiment and learn.
 3. You will definitely encounter errors, but by falling you learn.

+# Add On
+In the above Part 1 we created our first lambda function via the AWS console.
+We can also create a lambda function via AWS CDK.
+To learn how to do this, you can read the article [here](AWS_Access_CDK.md).

 # Part 2: Automation of your AWS Lambda Function
 In this part of the lab we will firstly understand what we need to automate and why and how it can be easily done.